 You all remember those split, dry ends I talked about?
 Well, we got rid of those.
 As Lee was trimming my ends, I told her that I do home trims with any scissors I can find: kitchen scissors, dull old scissors, or any version of a scissor that isn't made for use on the hair.
 "A trim is a trim right?"
 I said.
 Lee vehemently disagreed.
 "No, you should invest in a pair of $30 shears, not scissors, but shears because you could be doing your hair more harm than good not using tools sharp enough for hair."

 Since I haven't had my hair straightened in years, I was worried about heat damage.
-Lee reassured me adding, "Most heat damage is preventable, ss long as you maintain your conditioning treatments and don't use heat daily.
+Lee reassured me adding, "Most heat damage is preventable, as long as you maintain your conditioning treatments and don't use heat daily.
 I always like to test my irons on my hand before applying heat on hair, or you can test yours on a napkin."
-Since we aren't pros, she recommends using this scale: "For someone who has fine hair, use heat 275-310°F; for medium hair, 310-390 °F, and for coarser hair types, 400-420 °F.”
+Since we aren't pros, she recommends using this scale: "For someone who has fine hair, use heat 275-310 degrees F; for medium hair, 310-390 degrees F, and for coarser hair types, 400-420 degrees F.”

 When I was straightening my hair regularly, by day four or five, my hair was oily and flat.
-Using a dry shampoo wasn't an option because the selection for black hair was limited.
+Using a dry shampoo wasn't an option because the selection for Black hair was limited.
 But thankfully, with the beauty boom, things are shifting.
-If you have deep-hued hair, Moroccanoil makes a Dry Shampoo for Dark Tones and comes highly-rated by consumers.
+If you have deep-hued hair, Moroccanoil makes a Dry Shampoo for Dark Tones that comes highly rated by consumers.

 The cost of a silk press varies widely between your location, the salon you choose, and the prices your stylist decides to set.
 Some stylists even add on additional fees depending on the length and state of your hair when you come into the salon.
 Overall, you can expect to pay anywhere from $50-$200, not including tip.